 - A consortium comprised of the Institut de la Francophonie pour l’éducation et la formation (IFEF), Conférence des ministres de l’éducation des États et gouvernements de la Francophonie (Confemen), and the Agence Universitaire de la Francophonie will manage the hub that oversees activities for 20 GPE partner countries in Africa, primarily in Francophone Africa.

 - The Network for international policies and cooperation in education and training (NORRAG) will manage the hub that oversees activities in 21 GPE partner countries located in Asia-Pacific, the Middle East and North Africa, Eastern Europe, and Central Asia.

-- A consortium comprised of SUMMA, the Organisation of Eastern Caribbean States (OECS), and the American Institutes for Research (AIR) will manage the hub that oversees activities in eight GPE partner countries located in Latin America and the Caribbean.
+- A consortium comprised of SUMMA and the Organisation of Eastern Caribbean States (OECS) will manage the hub that oversees activities in eight GPE partner countries located in Latin America and the Caribbean.